UNITED STATES SECURITIES AND EXCHANGE COMMISSION

 Opinions on the Consolidated Financial Statements and Internal Control Over Financial Reporting

-We have audited the accompanying consolidated balance sheets of Avnet, Inc. and subsidiaries (the Company) as of June 27, 2020, and June 29, 2019, the related consolidated statements of operations, comprehensive income, shareholders’ equity, and cash flows for each of the years in the three-year period ended June 27, 2020, and the related notes and financial statement schedule II (collectively, the consolidated financial statements).
-We also have audited the Company’s internal control over financial reporting as of June 27, 2020, based on criteria established in Internal Control – Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+We have audited the accompanying consolidated balance sheets of Avnet, Inc. and subsidiaries (the Company) as of July 1, 2023 and July 2, 2022, the related consolidated statements of operations, comprehensive income, stockholders’ equity, and cash flows for each of the years in the three-year period ended July 1, 2023, and the related notes and financial statement schedules II (collectively, the consolidated financial statements).
+We also have audited the Company’s internal control over financial reporting as of July 1, 2023, based on criteria established in Internal Control – Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.

 Basis for Opinions